Cray-HPE/docs-csm/10-LIVECD-PREFLIGHT.md

 ```

 ### NCNs

+### This requires having 1.3 configs, for bare-metal/new machines this will be manual.

 > Note: Hostname resolution for NMN is not dynamic yet due to cloud-init integration.
 > A shim to allow for this is provided in [12-LIVECD-NCN-BOOTS.md](07-LIVECD-NCN-BOOTS.md).